 About six months ago, Google said so itself, that positive reviews and customer and business interactions improve organic visibility on Google.
 Certainly, we do not know to what extent the reviews actually impact the bottom line of a business.
 But we think everyone can agree that having a good, customer-facing reviews is certainly important.

 Google will pull in organic snippets for business listings from Yelp, from Angie’s List, from HomeAdvisor, and they’ll pull in other reviews.
 However, when it comes to how Google ranks you based on stars, they’re only taking into account Google My Business reviews.

-We heavily weight our interest towards Google My Business reviews as opposed to all the other possibilities out there.
+We heavily weight our interest towards Google My Business positive and negative online reviews as opposed to all the other possibilities out there.
 You would certainly want to focus on Google My Business reviews because people are often starting their search on Google.